 - You’ve traveled home to pick up the saddle, and you’ve already missed your first class – but don’t panic you’re back in time, for your next class that’s now running 2 hours behind.

 - You get to the ring, a little sweaty, and attempt a warm-up before your class starts, only to find there are around 25 riders already trying to warm up their horse.
 The ring consists of the usual Swan Lake ballet bunch looking perfect, a few Section A ponies careering around with young children on board, and the odd working hunter that you daren’t go near as his owner looks like he/she may make you cry…

 - You decide to warm up elsewhere before waiting patiently outside the ring for the organisers to announce that your class can not start until ring 4 has finished.
 This news further winds you up as patience isn’t on the top of your horse’s ‘to do’ list.

 - You eventually make it into the ring, your horse continues his upset tantrum by trotting around like John Travolta in Saturday Night Fever.
 You barely stay on, whilst onlookers gasp and you’re asked to leave the ring.

-- You leave the ring, feeling rather deflated, for the horse to instantly calm down and walk back to the box like he’s just ran the Badminton Horse Trials cross country course.
+- You leave the ring, feeling rather deflated, for the horse to instantly calm down and walk back to the box like he’s just run the Badminton Horse Trials cross country course.

-- You get back to the box to find someone’s parked that close to you that you can’t lead your horse around the side, let alone tie him up to un-tack.
+- You get back to the box to find someone parked so close to you that you can’t lead your horse around the side, let alone tie him up to un-tack and sponge off.

-- In complete dismay you decide drive home deciding showing isn’t for you…..until next time!
+- In complete dismay, you decide to drive home concluding showing isn’t for you…..until next time!